Table of Contents

-Once inaccurate feedback has been posted, Amazon sellers have the right to contact the buyer.
-This is helpful if you can reason with the buyer.
-Sellers may request a deletion, but forcing the buyer to delete his comment is a clear violation of Amazon's Feedback Policy.
+Once an inaccurate review has been posted, AMZ sellers have the right to contact the buyer.
+It is helpful if you can reason with the buyer.
+Sellers may request a deletion, but forcing the buyer to delete his comment clearly violates Amazon’s Feedback Policy.
 You can also ask the buyer for a feedback revision.

-eBay Feedback Removal. eBay sellers can request that buyers make edits to their feedback.
-It is completely up to the buyer to either agree to the seller's request or decline it altogether.
-Buyers can get they accounts suspended for poor behavior.
-If this happens within 90 days of their transaction with you, eBay will remove any negative feedback they may have left.
+eBay Feedback Removal. eBay sellers can request that buyers make edits to their reviews.
+It is entirely up to the buyer to either agree to the seller’s request or decline it altogether.
+In addition, buyers can get their accounts suspended for poor behaviour.
+If this happens within 90 days of their transaction with you, eBay will remove any negative reviews they may have left.

 Poor Performing Sellers at Amazon.
-At Amazon, sellers with extremely poor performance can be removed immediately.
-Sellers with less than desirable performance can be placed on 'probation'.
-This means they are given 60 days to improve their rating.
-If sellers at Amazon are found to be violating a Policy, they can be removed immediately.
+At Amazon, sellers with extremely poor performance can get removed immediately.
+Sellers with less than desirable performance can be placed on ‘probation’.
+It means they have 60 days to improve their rating.
+If sellers at Amazon violate a Policy, they can get removed immediately.

 Account Suspensions at eBay.
-An account can only be given a suspension if the seller does not pay the fee or violates a policy.
+An account can only get suspended if the seller does not pay the fee or violates a policy.

 Amazon Vendor Central.
-There is one a big advantage for Amazon sellers: Amazon offers Vendor Central program.
+One big advantage for Amazon sellers: Amazon offers a Vendor Central program.
 This program can be very profitable.

-Both Amazon and eBay offer transparency on sellers and buyers by including user-friendly feedback systems.
-This safeguards the trust and safety of its users.
+Amazon and eBay offer transparency to sellers and buyers by including user-friendly review systems.
+It safeguards the trust and safety of its users.
 While both eCommerce websites may have different feedback measurement systems, their main goal is to encourage an unbiased communication platform.

-When considering Amazon vs eBay, you should look at all the different features.
+You should look at all the different features when considering Amazon vs. eBay.
 Make sure you find the website that will work best for your business and help your company grow.
 (Also, look into the Fulfillment by Amazon program.
 It could revolutionize your business!)

-If you are serious about improving your Amazon seller rating, it is time you tried the SageMailer trial.
-It is absolutely free and works wonders each and every time!
-Give this FREE trial a chance and watch it help your business grow and flourish.
+If you are serious about improving your Amazon seller rating, it is time you check the SageMailer trial.
+It is free and works wonders every time!
+So give this FREE trial a chance and watch it help your business grow and flourish.